Audio Technica AT-LP30W Review: Go Vinyl

 An easy way to go vinyl is with Audio Technica’s AT-LP30W, Noel Keywood thinks.
 Read our Audio Technica AT-LP30W Review.

-Always nice to review an Audio Technica (Japan) turntable or cartridge, since they’re intelligently engineered, easy to set-up and use.
-And that was the case with the budget AT-LPW30 belt drive turntable I’m reviewing here, price just £.
+It’s always nice to review an Audio Technica (Japan) turntable or cartridge since they’re intelligently engineered and easy to set up and use.
+And that was the case with the budget AT-LPW30 belt drive turntable I’m reviewing here.
 For that princely sum – or pauper’s sum – you get a complete package with cartridge and phono stage.
-Can’t be bad.
+It can’t be bad.

 I was bemused to find two platter mats amongst the usual array of bits that come with any such turntable: one of ribbed rubber, the other a flat felt slip-mat.
 Which sounds best?
 Generally ribbed rubber gives a slightly deader sound and the ribs better support an LPs surface, especially when dished, but some prefer felt.